ow2-proactive/email-addons/README.md

-This project provide an utility class but also a Java task that allow to send an email from a ProActive Workflow.
+This project provides an utility class but also a Java task that allow to send an email from a ProActive Workflow.

 # Installation